-NEW for 2018...
-The length of this course has been extended from 3 to 4 days and includes more case studies (led by Associate Professor Rebecca Bentley, University of Melbourne) and a half-day of epidemiological and economic modelling of health sector interventions.
+The length of this course was extended from 3 to 4 days in 2018, and includes more case studies (led by Associate Professor Rebecca Bentley, University of Melbourne) and a half-day of epidemiological and economic modelling of health sector interventions.
 Registrations are welcome either for the first three days or for all four days.
 Or if you have attended this course in previous years, you may wish to register for Day 4 only.

-Advanced epidemiology is a 4-day course which covers intermediate to advanced-level epidemiological methods.
+Advanced epidemiology is a 4-day course which covers contemporary epidemiological methods.
 The main focus of the course is gaining an in-depth, and ‘modern’, understanding of the three sources of systematic error in epidemiological studies: selection, confounding and information biases.

-This year a fourth day is added allowing more time for class discussion, and introducing more topics (e.g. natural experiments, epidemiological and economic simulation modelling, causal mediation analyses).
+The recent addition of a fourth day for this course, allows more time for class discussion, and introduces more topics (e.g. natural experiments, epidemiological and economic simulation modelling, causal mediation analyses).

 The course is suited to students who have completed an introductory level course in epidemiology (e.g. Diploma or Masters of Public Health paper in epidemiology and biostatistics), through to practicing epidemiologists wanting an update.